-Activities to encourage creativity and creative thinking in preschool children.
+FLPC 044 11 hours of lecture Activities to encourage creativity and creative thinking in preschool children.

-INDEPENDENT LIVING

-FLPC 080 Spring 3 Credits
+INDEPENDENT LIVING FLPC 080

-Provides foster parents with the knowledge and skills necessary to assess the readiness of, and prepare adolescents for, independent living.
+33 hours of lecture Provides foster parents with the knowledge and skills necessary to assess the readiness of, and prepare adolescents for, independent living.